 Lopez Island, in the San Juan archipelago of northwest Washington has been my home for thirty years and remains a place of tranquility and restoration.
 Like my childhood home, this place has also shaped what I make and how I make it.

 Geographically, Lopez Island is a bounded, rocky landscape with a meandering edge shaped by glaciation and tidal force.
-It is a unique terrain also dominated by very tall fir trees and a place where the sky rolls everything off the Pacific Ocean right over our roof.
+It is a unique terrain dominated by tall fir trees and a place where the sky rolls every kind of weather off the Pacific Ocean and passes right over our roof.

-Jean Behnke February, 2019
+Jean Behnke March, 2019